mattwach/battery_drainer/README.md

 ## Configuration

-Profiles can be edited by connecting a computer to the unit via USB and starting a termnial program.
+Profiles can be edited by connecting a computer to the unit via USB and starting a terminal program.
 On my Linux laptop, I used:

     minicom -b 115200 -P /dev/ttyUSB0